-You must inform your Head teacher and Payroll, IN WRITING, at least 28 days before you intend to stop work.
-The appropriate forms can be found at Appendix A.
+You must inform your School and Payroll, IN WRITING, at least 28 days before you intend to stop work, please complete the appropriate enclosed Notification of Pregnancy and Application for Maternity Leave/Pay forms.

 If you are unsure whether or not you intend to return to work you can opt for your 12 weeks half pay entitlement to be suspended.
 It is better to change your mind during your leave and be paid the half pay on your return to work, rather than have to repay it.